MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_same_domain.md

 The same-origin part of the  Web Install API consists of the extension to the navigator interface with the install method.
 The install method can be used in several different ways.
 There is no difference in behaviour when this is called from a standalone window or a tab.

 1. `navigator.install()`: The method takes no parameters and tries to install the current document.
 If the content to be installed does not link to a manifest with a valid id, then installation will fail.
 2. `navigator.install(id, install_url, [<params>])`: The method takes an id and install url and tries to install the web content at `install_url`.
-If the content to be installed does not have a linked manifest that specifies an id, and the provided `id` parameter does not match the computed id, then installation will fail.
+If the content to be installed does not link to a manifest OR if the manifest does not include a valid id OR if the id parameter does not match either the declared or resolved manifest id, then installation will fail.

 Both calls can also receive an object with parameters that they can use to customize a same domain installation.
 These parameters alter how the app is installed and are defined in an object.
 More information about the parameters is found in the [Parameters](#parameters) subsection of this specification.